 Brooklyn continues to be a strong seller’s market.
 Inventory remains low, and buyers are trying to take advantage of what are still historically low interest rates, so there’s ample competition for any given property.
 As a seller, you want the largest pool of buyer candidates to vie for your listing; as rates increase, there will be fewer buyers in the market.
 Thus, selling while there are still a number of strong, active buyer candidates is highly advisable.

 Our listings tend to generate, on average, 5-10 bids within a week or two on the market, almost always above the asking price.
 The only downside in this market from a seller’s perspective is that we advise pricing your home competitively on the cusp of the market, rather than aggressively.
 If priced too aggressively, you’ll start to see a decline in eager buyers willing to view your home.
 The longer a property sits on the open market, the less interest it will generate.
 Buyers will sense there is something wrong or unappealing about it if nobody else has expressed interest.
 It’s human nature to want what other people want, and real estate is often a reflection of ourselves.
 People want their homes to convey their social standing and to be appreciated by others.

 If priced appropriately and staged/marketed effectively, which we pride ourselves on doing at the top of our field, a property should generate a significant amount of interest within the first 10 days on the market.

-Please give us a call at 718-622-7600 if you’re considering buying or selling, and we can walk you through the process.
+Please give us a call at 718-622-7600 if you’re considering buying or selling real estate in Brooklyn, and we can walk you through the process.
 Spring is typically peak sales season, and we believe in careful pre-market preparation prior to hitting the market, so now is the ideal time to talk.